Stochastic Population Update Can Provably Be Helpful in Multi-Objective Evolutionary Algorithms: Preliminaries

 \section{Preliminaries}

-In this section, we first introduce multi-objective optimization and SMS-EMOA, and then present a new population update method, i.e., stochastic population update.
-Finally, we introduce the \ojzj\ problem studied in this paper.
+In this section, we first introduce multi-objective optimization.
+Then, we introduce the analyzed algorithms, SMS-EMOA and NSGA-II, and the stochastic population update method.
+After that, we present the \ojzj\ and \rrmo\ problems studied in this paper.
+Finally, we give two lemmas that will be frequently used in the proofs.